ZATYGOLD/psktpaa/README.md

 # PSKTPAA

 Desktop View in Browser:
-1. Download and extract the zip file on your computer
+1. Download and extract the .zip file onto your computer
 2. Open the html file titled "index" with a browser
 3. View the webpages on you local machine